sagemath/trac_to_gh/Issue 2178.md

 # Issue 2178: latex2html does not like $+$

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2178

 Original creator: cwitty